This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Porphyria Cutanea Tarda

 Porphyria cutanea tarda (PCT) is a disorder that causes skin to form blisters or lesions when exposed to sunlight.
 PCT is a form of porphyria, a disorder that affects how your body makes red blood cells (RBC).
+A chemical called porphyrin builds up in your skin.
+Proteins are released that cause the skin to become overly sensitive to sunlight.
+Skin lesions or blisters form where the skin was exposed to sunlight.
 PCT can be genetic or caused by exposure to certain chemicals or infections.

 WHILE YOU ARE HERE: